yongac/yongac.github.io/_pages/about.md

 ## News:
+* (October 2024) Our paper ["Independent Learning in Mean-Field Games: Satisficing Paths and Convergence to Subjective Equilibria"](https://arxiv.org/abs/2209.05703) was accepted for publication in the *Journal of Machine Learning Research*.
+Stay tuned for updates!
 * (September 2024) Our paper on mathematical structure relevant to learning in multi-agent systems, ["Paths to Equilibrium in Games"](https://arxiv.org/pdf/2403.18079), was accepted to NeurIPS 2024.
 See you in Vancouver!
 * (July 2024) Our paper ["Generalizing Better Response Paths and Weakly Acyclic Games"](https://arxiv.org/pdf/2403.18086) was accepted for publication at this year's Conference on Decision and Control in Milan, Italy!
 * (April 2024) I delivered a talk in the *Machine Learning and Mean Field Games* seminar series.
 [A recording is available on YouTube.](https://www.youtube.com/watch?v=wGgLhG2wzHg)